 - The price per unit of the fund went up from $1.00 to $4.96 overtime

 - The number of units left in the fund (owned by the investor) went down from 1 million units to 237,288 units at the end

-- The number of units sold, to provide the income every year gets lower and lower because over time, each units are sold at a higher price
+- The number of units sold, to provide the income every year gets lower and lower because, over time, each unit are sold at a higher price

-- In the end, while Sara owns lesser units, but each of her units are worth more
+- In the end, while Sara owns lesser units, but each of her units is worth more

 The Main Advantage Of An Accumulating Fund Over Other Financial Options That Distributes Income